 The Student Affairs staff wishes to support and challenge students in their development toward becoming fully mature and liberally educated members of society.
-The Vice President for Student Affairs, Dean of Students, and professional staff serve as intermediaries between students and the College administration.
+The Dean of Students and professional staff serve as intermediaries between students and the College administration.
 There are resources for assistance and information in a wide variety of areas; they work closely with individual students and with student organizations to plan and implement programs and activities to achieve an integrated educational experience.
 An "open-door" policy is maintained and each staff member is available for all the students, residents and commuters alike.